gyyu/gyyu.github.io/_pages/about.md

 ### Hi, my name is Grace.

-I have been a software engineer at Riot Games since January 2020.
+I am a software engineer at Riot Games.
+I joined in January 2020, and also interned the year before in the summer of 2019.
+I am currently a software engineer on the Gateway team in Esports Digital, and in June 2021 I will be moving to VALORANT's Social and Player Dynamics team.
 I studied computer science with a minor in mathematical sciences at Carnegie Mellon University, and graduated December 2019.
 Hopefully out to do good in this world.

 ### Why does this place exist?